 Vermeil is a style of gold plating also known as silver gilt.
-Gold thickness, the type of base metal and the purity of gold are three factors that determine whether something is considered vermeil.
-Vermeil jewelry must have a sterling silver base with a coating of gold laid over top.
+Gold thickness, the type of base metal, and the purity of the gold are three key factors that determine whether something is considered vermeil.
+Vermeil jewelry must have a sterling silver base with a coating of gold laid over the top.
 The gold coating must be at least 10k and be a minimum of 2.5 microns thick (100/1,000,000 inch).

 Sometimes it can be difficult to tell the difference between gold vermeil and gold plate because, at times, the jewelry might be both.
 Gold plated jewelry is commonly electroplated onto any base metal.
 Vermeil jewelry, on the other hand, must have a sterling silver base.
 Gold plating comes in a variety of thicknesses, whereas vermeil must be at least 2.5 microns thick.

 The term vermeil cannot be used if the sterling is covered with a base metal before being coated with gold unless the presence of the base metal is disclosed.

 Vermeil was popular in the Victorian era, and it wasn't used only on jewelry.
 Platters, vases, and silverware are just a few of the silver objects that were coated with a layer of shiny gold.
 The necklace pictured in this article is a 19th-century gold vermeil heirloom.
 You can see where the gold has worn off and the silver is showing through.

 Modern gold vermeil looks very similar to gold plated or solid gold jewelry.
 It would be hard to tell the difference without testing the metal.
 Antique gold vermeil has a very different look: many antique vermeil pieces look much rosier due to the higher amounts of copper added gold back then.
 Antique vermeil pieces also tend to show their age more than solid or gold filled pieces, which makes it much easier to tell the difference without having to test the metal.